tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 Brief replies to questions from a variety of sources, most recent first.

+**2024-10-09 Wed 7:00p CDT**

+**Q:** So how many topics _did_ you start?

+**A:** Across the time in question, one.
+It was originally titled "Are the neurodivergent welcome here?".
+In a long, thoughtful, and helpful reply, Glyph said it would help to reframe it a bit.
+I replied, in part:
+> I’m not up to rewriting the whole OP, but if someone can think up a better title I’d be delighted to change it.
+Wholly agreed that the title now is so overly broad as to be largely devoid of coherent meaning.

+Glyph replied, in part:
+>  I think that leaving the OP as-is is fine, sometimes a discussion ends in a different place where it begins.
+>
+> As for a title, “How can we better support neurodivergent newcomers to the community?” might reflect my proposed pivot.

+Which I gratefully accepted, and changed the title accordingly.

+Discourse also says "Considerations around legal advice" is my topic, but I didn't start it or name it.
+As already detailed in my [Dispelling Information Asymmetry](ban) blog, a moderator split it off from a reply of mine in the bylaws topic.
+They gave it the title too, and, as I already said there, what they did was fine by me.

 **2024-10-07 Mon 07:00p CDT**

 **Q:** Why did you endlessly relitigate the bylaws vote?